 - Listing date: 17 May 2022

-LIC had generated very high hopes as it was not just among the biggest IPOs in India but also had a great connect with general public.
-Despite being the only IPO north of INR20,000 crore in India so far, the offer received decent subscription of nearly 3X over six days with full subscription in all the five categories.
+The LIC IPO, not only one of the largest IPOs in India but also a highly anticipated one, generated significant interest among the general public.
+Despite being the only IPO to surpass INR 21,000 crore in India, the offering received decent subscription at nearly 3X over six days, with full subscription in all five categories.

 - Issue dates: 8 – 10 November 2021